AlexRiveraU/reading-notes/read_class-12.md

 **What is the difference between a status** `200` **and a status** `201` **?**

 200 means that everything was successful.
-201 means that we successfully created an object, a more specific way of saying that we created something.
+201 means that we successfully created an object.
+A more specific way of saying that we created something.

 ---